Info@thecredentialing.com

 According to CAQH standards, all updates, attestations, and verifications happen through this portal.
 It is used by thousands of providers from all over the U.S. This makes credentialing more consistent and efficient for each one of them.

-CAQH ProView is the official platform behind the CAQH Provider Data Portal.
+CAQH ProView is older terminology associated with the CAQH provider data platform.
+Current DataSpring resources refer to the platform as the CAQH Provider Data Portal.
 It is the system providers use to submit, update, and attest their credentialing information.

 Key benefits of CAQH ProView include: